GretaLupi/Hamiltonian-Learning-QuantumMagnets/model_structure.md

 ## Model Training

-The networks are trained using the Adam optimizer with the following settings:
+The networks are trained using the *ADAM optimizer* with the following settings:

 - **Learning rate**: 0.001